 There was no sense of needing to get away from her, and I felt fine whether she was present or not.
 This had never been the case at any point during her life-time.
 Being with her had always been extremely stressful, because of her intrusiveness, criticism, judgement, anger, and destructive rage.
 From my earliest childhood onwards, I had feared her presence, loathed her touching me, and hated the sound of her voice.

-On reflection, then, this dream suggests that not just my conscious mind, but my unconscious, too, have at last become more comfortable with my abusive past at my mother’s hands.
+On reflection, then, this dream suggests that not just my conscious mind, but my unconscious, too, have at last become a bit more comfortable with my abusive past at my mother’s hands.

 However, I also note some elements of caution in the fact that we did not touch, and in the extreme smallness of the private room, which still needed a fair amount of work before being ready for me to move in.